-In all, the TSL combines to field over 40 teams each year, providing over 500 local student/athletes the opportunity to compete in a high quality, local, wood bat league.
+The Tidewater Summer League continues to provide local student/athletes the opportunity to compete in a high quality, local, wood bat league.
 We are very appreciative of the support we receive from our local colleges, high schools and cities, as well as the support of our local business community.
 70 + years of baseball in the Tidewater area and still going strong, the Tidewater Summer League is looking forward to many more great years of baseball to come.

 EXECUTIVE ADVISORY COMMITTEE

 - Michael Dooley, founder and GM Greenbrier Knights Baseball Club; former Head Coach TSL’s Greenbrier Knights; GM & Head Coach TSL’s Outer Banks Daredevils; 13 Tidewater Summer League Championships; former player TSL;

 - Gary Wright, founder and GM Tidewater Drillers Baseball Club, General Manager & Head Coach Tidewater Drillers Baseball Club; ODU Baseball Alum; Bud Methany Award Recipient; 12 Tidewater Summer League Championships & Muliple Youth Travel/Club Ball Regional & National Championships; former player TSL;